NateShetler/Operating-Systems/Lab1/README.md

 # Operating Systems Lab 1 - Nathaniel Shetler

 How to Compile:
-    This project contact a Makefile.
+    This project contains a Makefile.
 To compile and make an executable, simply type "make".
 This will create an executable named "lab1"

 Additional Information:
     The file named "shellManual.txt" is used for the 'H' command in the function.
 It contains the manual for the shell.